AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 Due Date:      September 12, 2026
 ```

 > This header must appear at the top of your `Main.java` block comment AND on your Test Cases document.
-Submissions missing the header will be penalized one point.
+Submissions missing the header will be penalized *one point*.

 ---